Tampa Chapter 7 Bankruptcy Attorney

 The rigorous process of Chapter 7 bankruptcy will cost money, time, and effort.
-At Oldham & Smith, we highly recommend getting a bankruptcy attorney to help you deal with the entire filing process with an expert on your side.
+At Florida Bankruptcy Attorneys, we highly recommend getting a bankruptcy attorney to help you deal with the entire filing process with an expert on your side.
 From the means test to your 341 meetings, we are here to provide you with excellent legal services.

 Eligibility: Means Test

 The filing process begins by filing a Chapter 7 bankruptcy at one of Tampa’s three bankruptcy districts—northern, middle, or southern—depending on where you live.
 But for the court to decide that you are eligible to file for bankruptcy, you must pass the means test.
 This test intends to sort those who need to file for bankruptcy and those who do not.